industrial-edge/miscellaneous/tank application/README.md

 The related How To can be found [here](https://github.com/industrial-edge/Apache-Kafka-Connector).

 This example shows how to connect an Industrial Edge Device to Apache Kafka using the self developed app "Apache Kafka Connector".
 It can subscribe to MQTT topics on the IE Databus and produce messages on a Kafka topic.
 It can also consume messages from a Kafka topic and publish these to MQTT topics an the IE Databus.

-### Data concentrator with Data Service

-The related How To can be found [here](https://github.com/industrial-edge/data-concentrator-data-service).

-This example shows how to centrally send data from the field level (several edge devices) to a higher-level edge device.
-Therefore two edge devices forward their data via the Cloud Connector (local lake) to a higher-level edge decice.
-This central edge device uses the Data Service custom adapters to collect the data from the field level and analyze it via Performance Insight.

 ### Notifier API